Aetiology

 - must leave conoid / trapezoid ligaments intact

-Arthroscopic ACJ Resection
+Arthroscopic Distal Clavicle Resection

 Advantage